obreitwi/neorg-task-sync/README.md

 </div>

+## What?

+`neorg-task-sync` syncs all uncompleted todo-entries from your neorg journal to a google task list and vice versa.
+It allows you to double-check/complete todos on your mobile phone while commuting.
+Alternatively, this workflow allows for noting down todos while away from your computer and still have them appear in the newest neorg journal file.

+By default, new tasks are synced to the latest journal entry .
+Tasks are synced to the last (optionally first) file you specify on the command line, optionally to a specific section (by default `TODO`).
+This ensures that the latest journal file receives new remote tasks.

+While syncing the your journal is the intended use-case it also allows syncing to any other file.

+If configured,

-## What & why?
+## Why?

 I keep notes via [Neorg's journal feature](https://github.com/nvim-neorg/neorg/wiki/Journal).
 However, I would also like to add TODOs when I am away from the PC (for example after spontaneous meetings).
-Futhermore, I like to go through and update older TODOs while commuting.
+Furthermore, I like to go through and update older TODOs while commuting.
 For obvious reasons, Neorg's journaling feature cannot solve this, but Google Tasks does.

 Hence, the _obvious_ solution was to write a quick syncer.
-_TODO: Expand…_
+The required metadata is concealed via treesitter-rules.

-## Installation
+## How?
+(Installation)

 Unfortunately, Google does not permit shipping client IDs with open source code.
 Hence, the installation procedure is: